 Based in Minneapolis, Minnesota, Wildflower Schools is an ecosystem of decentralized teacher-led Montessori micro-schools.
 Wildflower Montessori started in January 2014 as an early childhood education program created by MIT Media Lab professor Sep Kamvar in partnership with two Montessori veterans.
-Over the next two years, a growing network of teacher leaders helped start 11 additional Wildflower schools in Massachusetts and Puerto Rico.
+Since then, a growing network of teacher leaders has helped start more than two dozen additional Wildflower schools around the country and in Puerto Rico.
 Wildflower schools are 1-2 room schools located in shop-fronts embedded in neighborhoods, with the faculty both teaching and administering the school.
 The small scale of each school is meant to allow teacher-leaders to make day-to-day decisions that respond to the needs of the children and school-wide decisions that express their own vision.
 The Wildflower network is supported by a foundation that works to build capacity, systems, tools and research to grow and strengthen the network.

-- Alyssum Montessori is the first school in Indiana affiliated with the Wildflower network of Montessori schools.
+- Alyssum Montessori School is the first school in Indiana affiliated with the Wildflower network.
 Launched in fall 2018 as a private school participating in Indiana’s statewide voucher program, the school will reach a capacity of 40 students ages 3 through 12 by 2020-21.